-Special Education BSEd(Adapted Curriculum)/Special Education MEd(Special Education Adapted Curriculum – Autism)
+Special Education BSEd(Adapted Curriculum)/Special Education MEd(Adapted Curriculum and Autism)

 Students who successfully complete this Double Dawgs program will be eligible for certification in Special Education Adapted Curriculum (P-12 and hold an advanced degree in Special Education Adapted Curriculum (P-12).
 As Special Education continues to be a critical shortage area in Georgia, this pathway positions gradates to be teacher leaders in K-12 public schools.
 Graduates are recommended for a master’s level teaching certificate (T-5), which earns a higher teacher salary in Georgia and indicates that the graduate is prepared to provide evidence-based practices in Special Education as well as to support other faculty in providing appropriate interventions for students with low incidence disabilities.